solana-foundation/solana-improvement-documents/proposals/0057-events.md

 AccountMetaFilter : {
     pubkey: Pubkey,
     writeable?: bool,
-    signer?: bool
+    signer?: bool,
+    program? bool,
 }
 SignatureFilter : {
     signature: TransactionSignature
 }
 ```

+## TODO

-TBD: query event history
+1. implementation: query event history
-TBD: geyser interface
+1. implementation: geyser interface

-This feature will mostly supserseed the existing logging functionality for the
-purpose of indexing, but developers will still need to debugging a program with
-a quick text message, so it would be best to have them co-exist for as long as
-possible.
+1. decide on:
+POA signers are currently not exposed via RPC, AccountMetaFilters could expose
+them accidentally.
+The signer flag could be limited on purpose to be used with
+EOA to prevent access.
+Or alternatively the signer information could be added
+to the Inner Instructions Structure.

 ## Impact

 This will greatly simplify indexing and tooling for most of the complex
 programs on solana.
 It will help new developers with EVM experience to onboard
 to Solana quicker and 3rd party indexing providers to provide better data
 services due to a standard way to parse application events.
+Examples would be
+wallets that can easily parse and display user transaction history.
+Once sufficiently adopted, events should superseed all spl-token program
+related custom rpc features, like token balance changes etc.

 ## Security Considerations

 The CU limit for sol_emit_ needs to be carefully adjusted given the heightened
 indexing requirements for the RPC node.
+Events should never be truncated and
+fully persist.

 ## Backwards Compatibility *(Optional)*